numery009/SpringBoot-SpringCloud-Docker/customer-service-mysql/README.md

 # bootstrap.properties--

---To fetch the properties from the Config Server we need to change --the name of properties file from application.properties to bootstrap.properties
+-- To fetch the properties from the Config Server we need to change -- the name of properties file from application.properties to bootstrap.properties

+-- Application Name
---Application Name : spring.application.name=customer-service-mysql
+spring.application.name=customer-service-mysql

---Default port 8080 for any Boot Service : server.port=8080
+Default port 8080 for any Boot Service server.port=8080

---Register this Micro-Service in the Eureka naming Server.
-We need to provide the URL of Eureka Server: eureka.client.service-url.default-zone=http://localhost:8761/eureka
+-Register this Micro-Service in the Eureka naming Server -We need to provide the URL of Eureka Server which is running in the local machine -eureka.client.serviceUrl.defaultZone=http://localhost:8761

+connection to the Spring Cloud Config which is running in the local machine -pring.cloud.config.uri=http://localhost:8888

+- We need to provide the URL of Eureka Server which is running in the Docker Container eureka.client.serviceUrl.defaultZone=http://netflix-eureka-naming-server:8761/eureka/

---connection to the Spring Cloud Config: spring.cloud.config.uri=http://localhost:8888 --configure the profile: spring.profiles.active=dev
+-connection to the Spring Cloud Config which is running in the Docker Container spring.cloud.config.uri=http://spring-cloud-config-server:8888

+-configure the profile
+spring.profiles.active=dev